thahmann/macleod/README.md

 If you're on Mac or Linux, you are going to have a good time.
 If you are on Windows, come back tomorrow.

 * Navigate to the gui subfolder
-* Execute the gui_alpha.py fil with python
+* Execute the gui_alpha.py file with python

 To check the consistency of modules you will need to place the prover executables into the provers/ sub-directory.
 Once you have the provers in the correct directory edit the configuration file for your platform within the conf/ sub-directory.